 - The overall average cost of collisions is reportedly $91,000 per incident.

-Some modern-day fleet management and telematics software focus on driver behavior and road safety.
+Modern-day fleet management software and telematics systems can be designed to focus on improving driver behavior and increasing road safety.

-Nowadays, telematics has also enabled safety managers to access dash cam data remotely and recall video footage for a specific period.
+Nowadays, a good telematics system can enable safety managers to access dash cam data remotely and recall video footage for a specific period.
 With the help of dash cam footage, conversations during driving coaching sessions can be based on evidence instead of assumptions.

 5. Driver exoneration